 When you receive an SMS or email at your phone number or email address, check the source of senders.
 Most often, it is an Unknown source that sends such emails and text messages.
 A phishing content does not have any legitimate source.

 Usually, a nefarious message is addressed to thousands of users.
 Scamsters carpet-bomb the people with links that lead to a mysterious website.
 They use generic greetings as they don’t know the names of receivers.
 You will be greeted as “Dear customer.”

 When you read the message or email, you can spot a few grammar mistakes.
 It is not a well-drafted email or message that explains any product or service.
 Most often, it is a text that entices you to click on some link, photo, or video.

 When you click on any link, photo, or video, it takes you to an insecure website or page.
 On your Safari browser, you must check that lock icon before the URL.
 In case you don’t see this icon, you should close the window immediately.

 Scammers ask you to share your personal information like a credit card number or account password.
 The links shared by scammers look genuine, but when you click the website, its URL doesn’t match the address of the company’s website.

 Calls from Unknown Number

-Your phone displays the caller name or a number you have not saved on your device.
+Your phone displays the caller’s name or a number you have not saved on your device.
 But when you a rogue calls you, your phone either displays an unknown number or blank screen.
-Sometimes, scandalous callers use software/app that shows the international number on your phone display.
+Sometimes, scandalous callers use software/app that show the international number on your phone display.
 You should not pay attention to such calls.

 Pop-ups usually appear on websites.
 They ask you to click on a link or image to win prizes, products, or free services.
 Sometimes, pop-ups warn you about your device, and they look like they are from macOS or iOS.
 These alerts might ask you to call a fake number or download/install an app.
 The best way to deal with such pop-ups is to close the web page as soon as possible.